M1 road (Zambia)

-The M1 Road is a road in northern Zambia.
-It connects Mpika in Muchinga Province with Mbala in the Northern Province on the border with Tanzania and the Mpulungu port of Lake Tanganyika via Kasama.
+The M1 road is a road in northern Zambia.
+It connects Mpika in Muchinga Province with Mbala in the Northern Province on the border with Tanzania and the Lake Tanganyika port of Mpulungu via Kasama.
 The northern section is a toll road (there is a tollgate between Kasama and Mbala).

-This stretch of road is commonly known as the Old Great North Road, as the name Great North Road has been given to the T2 Road from Mpika to the border with Tanzania after Nakonde, which is part of the Tanzam Highway, Cape to Cairo Road and Cairo-Cape Town Highway (as a result, the T2 is a more recognized route).
+This stretch of road is commonly known as the Old Great North Road, as the name Great North Road has been given to the T2 road from Mpika to the border with Tanzania after Nakonde, which is part of the Tanzam Highway, Cape to Cairo Road and Cairo-Cape Town Highway (as a result, the T2 is a more recognized route).

 Route

-The M1 begins in Mpika, Muchinga Province, at a junction with the T2 Road (Tanzam Highway; Cape to Cairo Road).
-It begins by leaving the town in a northwesterly direction and it proceeds northwards, through the villages of Kanchibiya District (Kabuko, Katumba, Kasongo and Mpepo), to enter the Northern Province and cross the Chambeshi River at the town of Chandesi.
-At Chandesi, the M1 meets a road going eastwards providing access to the city of Chinsali (Capital of Muchinga Province).
-The M1 proceeds northwards to enter the city of Kasama (Capital of Northern Province).
-The distance from Mpika to Kasama is 214 Kilometres.
+The M1 begins in Mpika, Muchinga Province, at a junction with the T2 road (Tanzam Highway; Cape to Cairo Road).
+It begins by leaving the town in a north-westerly direction and it proceeds northwards, through the villages of Kanchibiya District (Kabuko, Katumba, Kasongo and Mpepo), to cross the Chambeshi River at the Chambeshi Bridge and enter the Northern Province.
+Just before the Chambeshi Bridge, the M1 meets a road going eastwards providing access to the city of Chinsali (Capital of Muchinga Province).
+The M1 proceeds northwards to enter the town of Kasama (Capital of Northern Province).
+The distance from Mpika to Kasama is 214 kilometres.

-At a 4-way-junction in Kasama Central, next to the Kasama Golf Club, as the road westwards is the M3 Road to the town of Mansa (Capital of the Luapula Province), the M1 becomes the road northwards from this junction by way of a right turn.
+At a 4-way-junction in Kasama Central, next to the Kasama Golf Club, as the road westwards is the M3 road to the town of Mansa (Capital of the Luapula Province), the M1 becomes the road northwards from this junction by way of a right turn.
 At the junction with Milungu Road, the M1 meets a road (D18) which provides access to Mungwi District in the east.

-The M1 continues northwards for 165 Kilometres, through the Kateshi Toll Plaza, through Nseluka and Senga Hill, to the town of Mbala.
-It reaches a t-junction with the M2 Road, which goes to the Lake Tanganyika port of Mpulungu in the west.
-The M1 turns to the north-east and heads for 26 kilometres to end at a border with Tanzania, where it becomes the T20 Road to Sumbawanga in the Rukwa Region.
+The M1 continues northwards for 165 kilometres, through the Kateshi Toll Plaza, through Nseluka and Senga Hill, to the town of Mbala.
+It reaches a t-junction with the M2 road, which goes to the Lake Tanganyika port of Mpulungu in the west.
+The M1 turns to the north-east and heads for 26 kilometres to end at a border with Tanzania, where it becomes the T20 road to Sumbawanga in the Rukwa Region.